Intro to the Editor

 Back to live site (button) - Switches from Editor mode to Live-site mode, which allows you to view your site as your site visitors will see it.

 Changelog - this shows the number of unpublished changes next to the publish button at the bottom left.
-Clicking the changelog reveals a list of items and pages with unpublished changes, and you can see which Collaborator made them.
+Clicking the changelog reveals a list of items and pages with unpublished changes, and you can see which content editor or Workspace member made them.

 Publish (button) - allows you to publish all the changes you make when in the Editor.

-Editing right on the page is pretty intuitive with the Editor.
-As you hover over various elements, an edit icon will appear to the upper right of editable elements.
+You can edit right on the page with the Editor.
+As you hover over various elements, a “pencil” icon or “picture” icon will appear to the upper right of editable elements.
 To edit any of these elements, simply click the icon.

 You can also format words or phrases by selecting them and choosing the formatting from the floating toolbar that appears.
 Read more about inline text formatting.